MOTHERHOOD + BUSINESS; WHY I’M KISSING BALANCE GOODBYE

-When I'm working, I want to be in my nicely organized office, with a schedule, lots of checklists, and hot coffee.
+When I’m working, I want to be in my nicely organized office, with a schedule, lots of checklists, and hot coffee.
 I want to be able to focus on what I need to get done and not need to stop every 5 min.
-I want to be productive and busy for the time I'm working.
-I want to wear a pretty outfit that matches and have my hair and makeup done and be ready to hop on any call or meeting coming my way!
+I want to be productive and busy for the time I’m working.
+I want to wear regular clothes that look professional ready to hop on any call or meeting coming my way!

-But when I'm a mom, I want to wear my yoga pants, an old t-shirt, and a baseball cap.
-I want to be outside and play with my kids at the park.
+But when I’m a mom, I want to wear my mama clothes, whatever top I manage to find, and a hat to hide my hair that has clearly gone too many days without being brushed.
+I want to be outside and play with my kids at the beach.
 I want to have fun and focus on being in the moment, the only phone I want to be on is the pretend one my son hands me.
 I want to be carefree and wild and not have to check the time and instead wait for the sun to set before heading home and tucking my kids in bed.

 So what does it look like when I have to mix the two?

-I think the hard part about it is the fact that those of us who work, from home, have to find a way to balance those two worlds as one.
-We have to talk on our pretend phones in one hand, while not falling behind with our important emails.
-We have to be able to stop mid sentence and tend to tour little ones because they need something right that moment and can't wait another second.
+I think the hard part about it is the fact that those of us who work from home, have to find a way to balance those two worlds as one.
+We have to talk on our pretend phones in one hand, while not falling behind with our essential emails.
+We have to be able to stop mid-sentence and tend to tour little ones because they need something right at that moment and can’t wait another second.
 We have to be able to have an incredible work ethic, but not forget to play.

-We have to realize that balance is something that will always feel a little unbalanced and that's ok.
+We have to realize that work/life balance is something that will always feel a little unbalanced, and that’s ok.

-It's time to stop comparing yourself with those around you that seem so have it all worked out so perfectly.
+It’s time to stop comparing yourself with those around you that seem to have it all worked out so perfectly.
 I catch myself all the time admiring successful entrepreneurs getting what feels like so much more accomplished than me.
 Those people are not working from home and have kids.
-It's not fair for me or you to that.
+It’s not fair for you to that or me.

-Instead of focusing on how unbalanced you feel your life is at times realize that you have one of the greatest motivators sitting on your lap watching you with big wonderous eyes.
+Instead of focusing on how unbalanced you feel your life is at times, realize that you have one of the greatest motivators sitting on your lap watching you with big wondrous eyes.